home-assistant/addons/nginx_proxy/DOCS.md

 ### Option `cloudflare` (optional)

-If enabled, configure Nginx with a list of IP addresses directly from Cloudflare that will be used for `set_real_ip_from` directive Nginx config.
+If enabled, configure NGINX with a list of IP addresses directly from Cloudflare that will be used for `set_real_ip_from` directive Nginx config.
 This is so the `ip_ban_enabled` feature can be used and work correctly in /config/customize.yaml.

+### Option `allowlist.active` (required)

+If true, configure NGINX to allow only connections from the remote IP addresses listed in `allowlist.entries` or from the Cloudflare IP addresses if `allowlist.cloudflare` is set to true.

+### Option `allowlist.cloudflare` (required)

+Include Cloudflare IP addresses in the allowlist.

+### Option `allowlist.entries` (required)

+List of IP addresses or CIDRs to be included in the allowlist.

 ## Known issues and limitations